Hiking Boot Tips

-- When you are guessing your foot size, go up a 2 size.
+- When you are guessing your foot size, go up two sizes.
 When you put the shoe on, you should also be able to put a finger between your foot and the heel of the boot.

 - Once you have the shoe on, lace the boot up.
 Don't lace it too tightly, but just snugly.
 Walk around the store and see how they feel.
 In particular, make sure that your heel can slide around slightly.
 The boot should be comfortable but stiff.